OilProducts/wanderforge/PLAN.md

   - Provide a small adapter struct (`UIDrawData`) so other projects can plug in their own GPU backend.
   - Document the input event format and expected call order (backend `begin_frame`, build widgets, renderer `submit`).

-Completion of Phase A satisfies the current Phase 3 HUD requirements; subsequent phases can iterate alongside gameplay features without entangling the render core.
+Completion of Phase A satisfies the current Phase3 HUD requirements; subsequent phases can iterate alongside gameplay features without entangling the render core.

 ### Phase 4 — Delta Store & Local Remeshing (1–2 weeks)
 - Deliverables: